-Soils vary across the Town but are primarily types of silt loam.
+Soils vary across the Town but are primarily various types of silt loam.
 Lesser amounts of soils are classified by the USDA as having the composition of muck, sandy loam, very stony, loam, gravel, peat, or sand.
-The
+The National Commodity Crop

-National Commodity Crop Productivity Index ranks most of the Town's soils as having "moderate inherent productivity".
+Productivity Index ranks most of the Town's soils as having "moderate inherent productivity".
+For specifics, see the T-Pine River Soils map (pg 26).